centralnicgroup-opensource/rtldev-middleware-ispapicli/index.md

 From this point on, you can follow the notes and run your desired command.
 However, here are few important notes for you:

--   Note that you can either use the equal sign '=' e.g. --command = querydomainlist, or
+-   Note that you can either use the equal sign '=' e.g. - -command = querydomainlist, or
 -   You can use spaces as a separator e.g. --command querydomainlist
--   You may also use shortcuts, e.g. -c instead of --command, refer to the tool help command for more information about other commands
+-   You may also use shortcuts, e.g. -c instead of - -command, refer to the tool help command for more information about other commands
 -   You must login first in order to requrest a command, you can login by running the command:

 ```